If you are facing separation or divorce, we are here for you.

 There are two ways to bring an end to a marriage: divorce or annulment.

 Alternatively, there is the option of judicial separation, although this does not legally bring an end to a marriage.
 Reasons for a party seeking this rather than a divorce include one or both of them having religious beliefs or the parties not having been married for the requisite one year required for a divorce.
+Very occasionally there may be good financial reasons to apply for a judicial separation rather than a divorce.

 Once you are divorced, unfortunately, the paperwork does not finish there.
 There are still practical steps you need to consider.
 These include ensuring that you have reached a financial settlement with your spouse and implemented the terms of that agreement, or if not an agreement, the order of the court.